TLDR

 Why do HOA boards need meeting management software?

 Because minutes are legal records, votes have legal consequences, and action items get lost in email threads.
 Software creates an organized, searchable record that protects the board and serves homeowner transparency requirements.
+HOA board meetings generate agendas, minutes, votes, and action items.
+Most volunteer boards manage these in email threads and Word.

 Q&A